 The Battle of Monterey

-While high-end auctions populate many centers in North America and Europe, the celebrated Monterey Car Week stands as the true focal point for collectors and the many business serving the collector-car market.
-With each of the top auction companies battling for market share and “top sale” honors, it’s no surprise that extremely rare marquee offerings appear for auction at Monterey.
+While high-end auctions populate many centers in North America and Europe, the celebrated Monterey Car Week stands as the true focal point for collectors.
+Plus, for the many business serving the collector-car market.
+Yearly, each of the top auction companies battle for market share and “top sale” honors.
+Therefore, it’s no surprise that extremely rare marquee offerings appear for auction at Monterey.
 Following 2018’s electrifying $22 million sale of the ex-Gary Cooper 1935 Duesenberg SSJ by Gooding and Company at Pebble Beach, RM Sotheby’s will counter this year with its lead consignment, the last surviving 1939 Porsche Type 64 streamliner in existence, Car Number 3.
 A car so directly linked to Porsche’s postwar sports-car and racing dynasty that no pre-sale price estimate has yet been publicly posted for it.

 The Oldest Surviving Car With The ‘Porsche’ Name